adamdebono/ADFlipTransition/Readme.md

 ### Import the files ###

-1. Drag ADFlipTransition.h and .m into your project.
+1. Drag ADFlipTransition.h & .m and UIView+Snapshot.h & .m into your project, and any of the view controller categories you wish to use.
 2. Add QuartzCore to 'Link Binary With Libraries' in your target's 'Build Phases' (If not already)
 3. If you're not using ARC, add -f-objc-arc to ADFlipTransition.m's compiler flags.
-(In 'Build Phases' -> 'Compile Sources'
+(In 'Build Phases' -> 'Compile Sources')

 ## Using ADFlipTransition ##